jaceanderson120/SlideSmart/README.md

 First, make sure you have Node installed [https://nodejs.org/en/download](https://nodejs.org/en/download).
 Once installed, run `npm install` to install all necessary dependencies to run this project.

-Next, run the development server with the command `npm run dev`.
+Then, run the development server with the command `npm run dev`.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.